FailAcademy/learning/adp-london/_slides/week-03/02-state-events.md

 **Where might we call `toggleMood()`?**

+???

+Point out the use of the arrow function here (and why it's used):

+**Binding**

+Methods don't automatically bind `this` to an instance in ES2015.
+This means we need to explicitly use `.bind()` or an arrow function to bind event handlers.

+Using an arrow function or calling `.bind()` with the `toggleMood` method and allows us to maintain the appropriate scope context for the current instance.

+It may help to relate this back to experience with working with `$(this)` in jQuery callbacks.

 ---

 class: center, middle

 .large[
 **Insight:** Whenever state changes in a component, React will re-render the component for us.
 ]

 ---